Konstantin Vasyukevich, MD 59 East 79th Street

-In Manhattan, double board-certified facial plastic surgeon Dr. Konstantin Vasyukevich developed the endoscopic-assisted facelift to give his New York patients the benefits of the most recent advances in endoscopic surgical technology.
+Dr. Konstantin Vasyukevich developed the endoscopic-assisted facelift to give his Manhattan/NYC patients the benefits of the most recent advances in endoscopic surgical technology.
 The innovative procedure is designed to enhance the results of both traditional and minimally invasive facelifts.
+As a double board-certified facial plastic surgeon and one of the best-known facelift surgeons in New York City, Dr. Konstantin creates stunning facelift results with the assistance of this state-of-the-art technology.

 Using endoscopic visualization also allows the surgeon to perform SMAS (sub-muscular aponeurotic system) elevation and repositioning in the most controlled and precise manner.
 In addition, the ability to see a magnified view of the remote parts of the surgical site helps achieve complete homeostasis, thus minimizing the bruising and swelling after the procedure.